Upward Facing Dog Pose -Urdhva Mukha Svanasana

 - On an inhalation press into your hands and feet, straighten your arms and lift your chest and legs off the floor.

-- To come out, lower yourself down to the floor on an exhalation, or lift yourself into downward-facing dog.
+- To come out, as you exhale, lower yourself down to the floor or lift yourself into Downward Facing Dog pose.

 - Press up actively from the palms, drawing the shoulders away from the ears to keep yourself from hanging in the pose.

 - Draw the chest forward through the arms, moving the shoulder blades towards the tailbone.

 - Keep your legs active, ensuring that the knees stay off the ground.

 - Start with Cobra pose and move into Upward Facing Dog once you’re ready.